vladigleba/vladigleba.github.io/posts/gospel/resting.md

 ---
 title: Sabbath Rest in Christ
-description: Go beyond mere physical Sabbath rest and discover how to find spiritual rest in the righteousness of Jesus.
+description: Go beyond mere physical Sabbath rest and discover how to find spiritual rest in Jesus.
 color: rgb(112,83,124)
 date: 2026-03-26
 order: 3900